-Greg Smith (Managing Partner, Big Kahuna) is the founder and CEO of Urban Visions Sustainable Real Estate.
+Greg Smith is the founder and CEO of Urban Visions Sustainable Real Estate.
 Smith was a Principal of his father’s real estate property management firm, Martin Smith Inc., and the Founder/President of MSI’s development subsidiary, Martin Smith Development Corporation.
 He is a fifth-generation Seattleite whose family’s relationship with Pioneer Square buildings dates back to the 1800’s.
 Greg has over 30 years of experience in the renovation, restoration, and management of historic buildings in Seattle, including the Dexter Horton, Hogue, Broderick, Alaska, Burke State, Union Trust, Redo, and Colonial Grand Pacific Buildings, the Arctic Hotel, 83 King Street, and the Smith Tower.
-He is a respected leader and frequent speaker in the community, known for his strong engagement with stakeholders as well as leadership roles in shaping land use and development patterns.
-Greg currently sits on the Board of Directors for the Pacific North West chapter of the World Presidents Organization (Chapter Chair), and the University of Washington Foundation.

-Jane Richlovsky (Chief Aesthetic Officer, Spokesmodel) is an artist, arts educator, and cultural space advocate, whose paintings have been exhibited in museums and galleries throughout the United States.
+Jane Richlovsky is an artist, arts educator, and cultural space advocate, whose paintings have been exhibited in museums and galleries throughout the United States.
 She has maintained a studio in the Pioneer Square neighborhood since 2001, and was one of over a hundred artists displaced from the Western Building when it was condemned for the Highway 99 Tunnel in 2011.
-She harnessed her Department of Transportation relocation funds to create ’57 Biscayne, a haven for working artists in the Scheuerman Block (historical name of the Good Arts Building.)
+She harnessed her Department of Transportation relocation funds to create ’57 Biscayne, a haven for working artists in the building that became Good Arts.
 Richlovsky spoke at TEDxPSU (Penn State) in 2015, urging artists to take control of their business and real estate dealings, and advocating for the preservation of affordable spaces for artists in the urban core (When Artists Get Together They Talk About Real Estate.)
-She is the recipient of grants from the Sugarman Foundation, Vogelstein Foundation, Artist Trust, and the former King County Arts Commission (4Culture), and is on the faculty of the University of Washington School of Drama and Cornish College of the Arts.
+She is the recipient of grants from the Sugarman Foundation, Vogelstein Foundation, Artist Trust, and the former King County Arts Commission (4Culture), and has served on the faculty of the University of Washington School of Drama, Pratt Fine Arts Center, and Cornish College of the Arts.